Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Introduction

 Unseen attribute-object composition recognition is a meaningful problem.
-From the perspective of cognitive psychology, attribute is a high-level semantic description for objects, which is closely related to the formation of abstract concepts, particularly the multi-attribute cognition of objects plays an important role in understanding the environment in people’s daily life \cite{solso2005cognitive}.
+From the perspective of cognitive psychology, the attribute is a high-level semantic description for objects, which is closely related to the formation of abstract concepts, particularly the multi-attribute cognition of objects plays an important role in understanding the environment in people’s daily life \cite{solso2005cognitive}.
 The ability to recognize unseen compositions by inferring and generalizing assists human beings to understand new objects.
 Therefore, building a machine to recognize unseen attribute-object compositions like people can achieve a deeper understanding of images, allowing for advanced applications, such as image retrieval \cite{johnson2015image}, pedestrian re-identification \cite{lin2019improving}, scene graph generation \cite{xu2017scene}, relation reasoning \cite{santoro2017a}, and object perception \cite{devereux2018integrated,lake2015human-level}.
 For example, compared with a system that can recognize only objects, a system that understands the concepts of attribute-object compositions can output more accurate retrieval results.
 In addition, recognizing unseen compositions based on those that are seen requires only data annotations of the seen compositions, relieving the resource consumption of data annotations for all compositions.

-The main challenges of unseen attribute-object composition recognition are as follows: 1) Some different compositions (e.g. “scratched screen” and “broken screen”) share similar appearances in such a way that they are easily misclassified.
-2) The attribute is abstract because we cannot find a proper prototype even for a simple attribute (e.g. “beautiful”).
-In addition, the same attribute presents diverse visual appearances in different attribute-object compositions, making it difficult to learn an intrinsic feature representation of an attribute.
-3) Although there are only hundreds of attributes or objects, there could be thousands of meaningful compositions, increasing the difficulty of finding the correct composition.
+The main challenges of unseen attribute-object composition recognition are as follows: 1) The attribute is abstract because we cannot find a proper prototype even for a simple attribute (e.g., \texttt{beautiful}).
+In addition, the relations between the attributes and objects are complex.
+The same attribute presents diverse visual appearances in different attribute-object compositions (e.g., \texttt{old dog} and \texttt{old bridge}), making it difficult to learn an intrinsic feature representation of an attribute.
+2) Some different compositions (e.g., \texttt{scratched screen} and \texttt{broken screen}) share similar appearances in such a way that they are easily misclassified.
+In other words, it is difficult to learn discriminative features.
+3) There lacks a benchmark dataset describing the multiple attributes of objects.
+Existing single-attribute annotations \cite{isola2015discovering,yu2014fine-grained} may be one-sided and inaccurate for the co-occurrence patterns of the attributes (e.g., \texttt{old} and \texttt{rusty} for \texttt{car}).